fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Mutable
   - Enable weight traffic to new versions (Create and Update -routing-config paramater)
 - Lambda@Edge use to customize CloudFront content
-- If requires access to VPC resurces, the SubnetID and Security Group ID must be mentioned
+- If requires access to VPC resources, the SubnetID and Security Group ID must be mentioned
+- Parts
+  - FunctionName
+  - Layers
+  - Handler
 - Best practices
   - Heavy-duty outside function handler
     - Connection to DB